MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-v1.md

 **`queryParameters`** - **Query parameters**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Query parameters string to append to the function URL.
-It should not start with with "?" nor "&".
+The string query to append to the function URL.
+Must not start with `?` or `&`.
 <!-- :::editable-content-end::: -->
 <br>